taniarascia/taniarascia.com/content/posts/2020-02-17-setting-up-a-brand-new-mac-for-development.md

 ## Conclusion

 That sums it up for my current preferences on setting up a MacBook Pro.
-I hope it helped speed up your process, or gave you ideas for the next time you're setting one up.
+I hope it helped speed up your process or gave you ideas for the next time you're setting one up.